Important News and Information by Mexican Insurance Store

 Many are wonderfully preserved colonial towns while others offer warmth and culture that one won’t find elsewhere.

-Go to Visit Mexico’s Pueblos Magicos to discover some Pueblos Magicos along your journey.
+Go to Visit Pueblos Magicos to discover some Pueblos Magicos along your journey.
 In nearly all cases, they are worth it.

 5. You Have Transportation The Entire Time

-When you fly or take a cruise ship into Mexico, one thing becomes immediately obvious.
+When you fly or take a cruise ship, one thing becomes immediately obvious.
 You are entirely dependent on expensive shuttles, taxis, or organized tours.
 When you drive your own vehicle, you can go anywhere, any time you wish without having to worry about departure times, bus numbers, or leaving a destination sooner than you wanted.
 You can also move on if you decide the place you’re staying isn’t ideal for you.
-Renting a car within Mexico may seem like a good idea at first, especially for $10 – $15 per day, but you are forced at the counter to purchase insurance at $35 – $40 per day too and this adds up fast.
+Renting a car may seem like a good idea at first, especially for $10 – $15 per day, but you are forced at the counter to purchase insurance at $35 – $40 per day too and this adds up fast.

 6. Street Tacos and Authentic Food

-Whether it’s a street vendor offering up Horchata con Coco (a delicious drink) or a vendor serving ceviche or coctels mariscos, you ware guaranteed some excellent and memorable eating at a drastically reduced price over what you pay in common tourist areas.
+Whether it’s a street vendor offering up Horchata con Coco (a delicious drink) or a vendor serving ceviche or coctels mariscos, you are guaranteed some excellent and memorable eating at a drastically reduced price over what you pay in common tourist areas.

-There are many more reasons to choose an overlanding adventure.
-Naturally, there are some guidelines and legal requirements you must pay mind to drive your car, motorcycle or RV into Mexico.
+There are many more reasons to choose an Overlanding adventure.
+Naturally, there are some guidelines and legal requirements you must pay mind to drive your car, motorcycle, or RV into Mexico.
 You can learn about them in this award-winning article detailing what’s required and how to safely and successfully travel in Mexico.